Admissions Frequently Asked Questions

 Please note that the application for financial aid is a separate and second process in addition to the application for admission to Flintridge Prep.
 If your family is interested in applying for financial aid, it is your responsibility to complete the on-line ISM FAST financial aid application, and to submit tax information by the deadlines noted.

-Financial aid decisions will be mailed to families on Friday, March 13, 2020.
+Financial aid decisions will be sent by email to families on Friday, March 6, 2020.

 Which grades generally have the largest number of openings?

 There are 45 openings for 7th grade, and approximately 50 openings for 9th grade.
 On occasion, there are openings in 8th, 10th, or 11th grade.